-Source: WHO CRD, data updated July 21, 2022 Note: Gold bars denote country-set coverage targets.
+Note: Gold bars denote country-set coverage targets.
 Some countries are shown at >100% because of the administration of booster doses.

 In the face of Omicron and its sub-variants, COVID-19 vaccines have successfully reduced hospitalizations and deaths, even while infection rates remain high among vaccinated populations.
 Given this context, as we note in The Path Forward report, prioritization for full vaccination, including boosters, should be given to the highest-risk populations, including people over the age of 60, those with comorbidities and suppressed immune systems, and health care workers.

-We are able to track vaccination coverage for ages 60+ and for health care workers in many COVAX Advance Market Commitment (AMC) countries (Figure 6) but have not yet found public data on coverage among populations with comorbidities or suppressed immune systems.
+We are able to track vaccination coverage for ages 60+ and for health care workers in many COVAX Advance Market Commitment (AMC) countries (Figure 11) but have not yet found public data on coverage among populations with comorbidities or suppressed immune systems.
 Such information will be important to track over time to follow progress toward high-priority goals.
-In the past two weeks, nearly every country has seen slight increases in vulnerable population coverage of those ages 60+ and healthcare workers.